 Environmental Audits and Transactions

 Multiple industrial companies — including new owners of upstream oil and gas, midstream, refineries, chemical manufacturing and distribution, and industrial construction facilities following tens of billions of dollars in acquisitions, in negotiating new owner environmental compliance audit agreements with U.S. EPA, overseeing and administering those compliance audits, preparing extensive audit disclosures to EPA with respect to environmental violations originating pre-acquisition, and resolving those disclosures with EPA without penalty

-Large chemical manufacturing facility — defending against a hazardous waste enforcement action by U.S. EPA's National Environmental Investigations Center under the Resource Conservation and Recovery Act
+Large chemical manufacturing facility — defending against a hazardous waste enforcement action by U.S. EPA's National Environmental Investigations Center and Region 6 under the Resource Conservation and Recovery Act

 Houston-area heavy industrial manufacturer — secured the dismissal of all charges against client that had been indicted on three counts of felony water pollution

 International terminal company — defended in connection with a stormwater discharge incident that had been referred for criminal prosecution by the Harris County District Attorney, achieving its successful de-referral

 Global chemical manufacturing company — defense against a series of EPA Risk Management Plan inspections, information requests, and enforcement actions

 Downgradient industrial property owner — defending in multiparty civil litigation at the Omega Chemical Superfund Site in Los Angeles